BobCochran/mongoimg/README.md

 offer suggestions for improving it, please feel free to email me.
 Or, go straight ahead and do a pull request with corrected code.

+This script tries to find the fn_list.txt file by extracting the user's $HOME environment variable from the environment.
+It saves this information to a variable named my_user.
+This is done with process.env['HOME'].
+You may need to edit that process.env line to have it extract the correct home directory value.
+Likewise, fs.createReadStream searches for the filename to read to using path information from my_user.
+You may need to edit the method call to fs.createReadStream to adjust the path being searched.

 You can easily change the target database collection in the script.

 ##Displaying Images On A Web Page